reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 We will start with the container terminologies used throughout the article:

-- Container Image is a file with a specific format.
-We convert our application into a Container Image by running a build tool.
-Repository is another name for Container Image.
+- **Container image**: a file with a specific format.
+We convert our application into a container image by running a build tool.

-- A Container is the runtime instance of a Container Image.
+- **Container**: the runtime instance of a container image.

-- Container Engine: The daemon process responsible for running the Container.
+- **Container engine**: the daemon process responsible for running the Container.

-- Container Host: Host Machine on which the Container Engine runs.
+- **Container host**: the host Machine on which the container engine runs.

-- Container Registry: The shared location that is used for publishing and distributing the Container Image.
+- **Container registry**: The shared location that is used for publishing and distributing the container image.

-- OCI Standard: The [Open Container Initiative (OCI)](https://opencontainers.org/about/overview/) is a lightweight, open governance structure formed under the Linux Foundation. **The OCI Image Specification defines industry standards for container image formats and runtimes to ensure that all container engines can run container images produced by any build tool.**
+- **OCI Standard**: The [Open Container Initiative (OCI)](https://opencontainers.org/about/overview/) is a lightweight, open governance structure formed under the Linux Foundation.
+The OCI Image Specification defines industry standards for container image formats and runtimes to ensure that all container engines can run container images produced by any build tool.

-The 2.3 release of Spring Boot provides plugins for building OCI images. **For containerizing, we enclose our application inside a container image and publish that image to a shared registry.
+**To containerize an application, we enclose our application inside a container image and publish that image to a shared registry.
 The container runtime pulls this image from the registry, unpacks the image, and runs the application inside it.**

+The 2.3 release of Spring Boot provides plugins for building OCI images.

 [Docker](https://docs.docker.com/get-started/#docker-concepts) happens to be the most commonly used container implementation and we are using Docker in our examples, so all subsequent reference to a container in this article will mean Docker.

-## Building Container Images in Conventional Way with Docker
+## Building a Container Image the Conventional Way

-It is very easy to create Docker images of Spring Boot applications by adding a few instructions in a Docker file.
+It is very easy to create Docker images of Spring Boot applications by adding a few instructions to a Docker file.

 We first build an executable jar and as part of the Docker file instructions, copy the executable jar over a base JRE image after applying necessary customizations.

 Let us create our Spring Boot application from [Spring Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.3.3.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik.users&artifactId=usersignup&name=usersignup&description=Demo%20project%20for%20Spring%20Boot%20Container&packageName=io.pratik.users&dependencies=web,actuator,lombok) with dependencies for `web`, `lombok`, and `actuator`.
 We also add a rest controller to expose an API with the `GET` method.

-### Adding a Docker File with Image Building Instructions
+### Creating a Docker File
-Next, we containerize this application by adding a file - `Dockerfile` with contents :
+Next, we containerize this application by adding a `Dockerfile`:
 ```
 FROM adoptopenjdk:11-jre-hotspot
 ARG JAR_FILE=target/*.jar